zen0-5338/atlas/output/ec8/ECPE85.md

 # Outcomes

-- Evelop the understanding about fundamentals of computer vision.
-2 Find features of the given image.
-3 Apply matching techniques.
-4 Understand different motion techniques.
-5 Apply super-resolution on images.
-6 Construct 3D images from various image segments.
+- Develop the understanding about fundamentals of computer vision.
+- Find features of the given image.
+- Apply matching techniques.
+- Understand different motion techniques.
+- Apply super-resolution on images.
+- Construct 3D images from various image segments.